 Pitch for the Trades + The Ratcliffe Center of Entrepreneurship & Innovation

-NACCE’s establishment of the Philip E. & Carole R. Ratcliffe Foundation Center of Entrepreneurship & Innovation will provide additional support for the first-year cohort of Pitch for the Trades award recipients as well as the annual continuation of the Pitch for the Trades competition in 2020 and in future years.
+NACCE’s establishment of the Philip E. & Carole R. Ratcliffe Foundation Center of Entrepreneurship & Innovation provides additional support for each year's cohort of Pitch for the Trades award recipients as well as the annual continuation of the Pitch for the Trades competition each year.

 Among the first wave of winners, three schools are currently participating in the national EEVF initiative.
-NACCE will identify mentor resources within its community to support each new cohort of participating community colleges.
-The Pitch for the Trades competition targets emerging trades and industries as determined annually by a nationwide survey of stakeholders.
+NACCE is identifying mentor resources within its community to support each new cohort of participating community colleges.
+The Pitch for the Trades competition targets college programs and projects in the emerging trades and industries as determined annually by a nationwide survey of stakeholders.

-Do you have an entrepreneurial idea that needs a little funding boost?
-Do you have a project in mind that clearly identifies a solution to the challenge of encouraging innovation, capacity, and interest in support of the skilled trades?
-Does your idea improve access to education in the skilled trades, facilitate economic development in the skilled trades, build capacity, boost underserved populations, expand skilled trades internships or apprenticeship programs?
+Does your college have an entrepreneurial idea that needs a little funding boost?
+Does your college have a project in mind that clearly identifies a solution to the challenge of encouraging innovation, capacity, and interest in support of the skilled trades?
+Does the idea improve access to education in the skilled trades, facilitate economic development in the skilled trades, build capacity, boost underserved populations, expand skilled trades internships or apprenticeship programs?

-If so, NACCE and the Philip E. & Carole R. Ratcliffe Foundation Center of Entrepreneurship & Innovation are looking for you to pitch us your idea!
-Details about this year's virtual pitch competition are being shared at make/SHIFT virtual July 20-24, 2020, and during NACCE's August 12 member webinar.
-Hear from 2019 Pitch for the Trades winners as they share their progress on their projects, lessons learned, and tips they might have for future "pitchers."
+If so, NACCE and the Philip E. & Carole R. Ratcliffe Foundation Center of Entrepreneurship & Innovation are looking for you to pitch us your program/project idea!
+Details about this year's hybrid pitch competition are being shared at make/SHIFT 2.0 virtual (May 3-7, 2021).
+Hear from 2019 and 2020 Pitch for the Trades winners as they share progress on their projects, lessons learned, and tips they might have for future "pitchers."

-In April 2020, these five colleges have collectively:
+As of April 2020, these five colleges collectively: